Reezzcy/Project-Analisis-Deskriptif/README.md

-# Proyek Komunikasi Data dan Jaringan Komputer

-## Analisis Deskriptif, Analisis Deteksi Pola pada Serangan DDoS melalui Visualisasi 2D
+# Data Communication and Computer Networking Project

+## Descriptive Analysis, Pattern Detection Analysis on DDoS Attacks through 2D Visualization

 - 2210511050 Adrian Fakhriza Hakim
 - 2210511052 Widya Amellia Putri
 - 2210511057 Nicolas Debrito
 - 2210511072 Edwina Martha Putri

+### Project Description

+This project focuses on the descriptive analysis of DDoS (Distributed Denial of Service) attacks through 2D Visualization using data taken from mergeWednesday.csv.
+This project aims to analyze DDoS attacks by observing the characteristics of network traffic data.
+This project is useful for early detection of DDoS attacks through identifiable characteristics of observed network communication data, as well as providing informative and easy-to-understand visualizations of network communication data in the form of graphs and mappings used in the analysis.

 ### Setup environment